ochafik/optimized-loops-macros/README.md

 ## Build / Test

-Please do yourself a favor and use [paulp/sbt-extras](https://github.com/paulp/sbt-extras)'s [sbt script](https://raw.github.com/paulp/sbt-extras/master/sbt).
+Please do yourself a favor and use [paulp/sbt-extras](https://github.com/paulp/sbt-extras)'s [sbt script](https://raw.github.com/paulp/sbt-extras/master/sbt) (this will help you get sbt 0.12.0-RC3 and Scala 2.10.0-M4 automatically).

 ### Get the sources and run the tests